 The house of Toyota is a graphical representation of the Toyota Production System depicted in the form of a house.
 Taiichi Ohno was given credit for much of the systems development.
 The Toyota Production System works together with 5 key elements:

-Hansei is a fundamental attribute of any type of improvement.
+Reflection can be a great way to gather critical opportunities from a project.
 The term Hansei refers to the reflection and recognition of one's own actions.
-Hansei is often used to recognize one's own mistakes and commit to taking the appropriate actions in order to resolve and avoid re-occurrence of one's mistakes.
+Hansei is often used to recognize one's own mistakes and commit to taking the appropriate actions in order to resolve and avoid recurrence of one's mistakes.
 The Hansei can be performed in a team environment or in a personal reflective manner, either way it is important that teams and individuals stretch their mind enough to find something they can improve upon.

 The House of Quality, is a diagram whose structure resembles that of a house.
 The tool aids in determining how a product/service is living up to customer defined attributes.
 Although quite intricate, it is capable of storing a lot of information and comparing large amounts of data used for defining the relationship between customer desires and the firm/product capabilities.
 The house of quality works through a six step process: